AbhiramAdluru1/API_Calorie_intake-recomendation/readme.md

 ## API Endpoints

-- **GET /api/bmi_category** or **POST /api/bmi_category**
-  - Accepts JSON data or query parameters containing 'height' (in centimeters) and 'weight' (in kilograms).
-  - Calculates BMI (Body Mass Index) using the provided height and weight.
-  - Determines the BMI category (Underweight, Normal weight, Overweight, Obese).

 - **GET /api/calorie_intake** or **POST /api/calorie_intake**
   - Accepts JSON data or query parameters containing 'height' (in centimeters) and 'weight' (in kilograms).
   - Calculates the Basal Metabolic Rate (BMR) using a basic formula.